 Driftwood Cottage, Portsoy

-Driftwood Cottage is our latest venture and we hope to have it ready to let out by Easter 2019.
+Driftwood Cottage is our latest venture and we welcomed our first guests at the end of March 2019.
+I am pleased to say that they liked it as much as we do – tho’ I was loath to move out at the end of our ‘test’ stay!
 Driftwood must be one of the prettiest cottages in Portsoy.
 It is often photographed, with it’s seaside theme and location all working in it’s favour!
-We are still working on the furnishings etc, but hopefully the photos will give you a feel of the place, and what we are trying to achieve!
+I will be uploading professional internal photos as soon as possible, but hope these work in progress ones will give you a feel of the place, and what we are trying to achieve!

 For me, apart from the location, the garden is one of the biggest attractions!
 There are not one, not two, but 3 terraces, as you climb the hill behind the cottage, with the view improving from each one!
 There is a barbeque area, plenty of seating, even a fish pond, and at the top, a ‘sitooterie’ (a summer house!), where you can sit out, enjoy your G&T (or cup of tea!) and look out over the higgledy piggledy roof tops of the historic conservation area and beyond that, out to sea.